mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     * For both email types, the maximum retry period is 84 hours (or 5040 minutes).

 ## Configure push settings {#configure-push-settings}

+Push settings are defined in a dedicated section of the message preset configuration.

+To define the push settings associated to the message preset, follow the steps below:

 1. Select at least one platform: **iOS** and/or **Android**.

 1. Select the mobile applications to use for each platform.